rate-nl/ISO/readme.md

 ## 5. Authentication and Password Management

-In compliance with ISO  27001:2022 Annex A.9.4.3, Rate enforces a strong password policy for all systems and applications:
+In compliance with ISO  27001:2022 , Rate enforces a strong password policy for all systems and applications:

 - **Minimum Length:** Passwords must be at least **12 characters** long.
 - **Complexity Requirements:** Passwords must include **at least three of the following**: